 He-Man – April 6, 1981

 The most powerful man in the universe is indeed quite powerful looking in this B-sheet design.
 This is another case where I was somewhat surprised at the colors when I first saw them.
-He sports tan and red boots, red and white gauntlets, and a plain gray shield.
+He sports tan and red boots, red and silver gauntlets, and a plain gray shield.

 I was already familiar with a later version of this design (dated May 3, 1981) that had a different color scheme altogether.
 That color scheme will again be familiar to fans of the early Alfredo Alcala mini comics.
 He-Man has two-tone red and ocher boots (with boot knife), orange gauntlets, and an orange and gray shield.
 This version also has orange details on the straps of his armor, rather than the red used on the final design.
 I must confess that the May 3 version is actually my preferred version – I think the colors are perfect here.
 Perhaps it will make an appearance in part 2 of this portfolio, should one be offered (which is my not so subtle way of lobbying for a sequel).